dustinpfister/hexo_sitesource/source/_posts/hexo-plugins.md

 ## Scripts and plug-ins

 There are two general ways of extending hexos functionality, one way is to just make a script folder in the root name space of the hexo project, and place a *.js file in there.
 The other way is to make a completely separate project folder and develop something that I will go in the node_modules folder of the hexo project.

+## Start with scripts

+It might be best to start with scripts first, and then progress into the more professional way of extending hexo functionality by way of plug-ins.
+The reason why may be because they are easier to make as it just involves placing a *.js file in a scripts folder that will be placed in the root name space of the hexo project.